 10. Now goes the unexpected one: Wearing a Bra Can Cause Breast Sagging

-Although, I still believe, it’s not the bra, but the jeans (whoops, I mean, the genes!) that work against your ligaments, this French theory has the right to be voiced.
-As for me, I think, french men just love to see women wearing no bra at all (sexy, right?) and that’s how the theory was born 😉
+Although I still believe, it’s not the bra, but the jeans (whoops, I mean, the genes!) that work against your ligaments, this French theory has the right to be voiced.
+As for me, I think, F

 Gravity Eventually Gets Us All!